Episode 14

 Important Messages

-Rethinking mental health access: Access to high-quality, accessible mental health care is often hindered by a lack of funding.
-People should have the freedom to choose their therapist, the type of therapy, how often they receive care, and where it takes place — rather than being pushed into rigid, one-size-fits-all systems like "six sessions of CBT."
-Unfortunately, current policies often fail to reflect the diverse mental health needs of families and communities.
+Rethinking mental health access: Funding is a major barrier to high-quality, accessible mental health care.
+Olivia argues that people should have choice (in therapist, modality, frequency, and location of care) rather than being funneled into rigid systems like "6 sessions of CBT".
+Current policies do not reflect the diverse mental health needs of families and communities.

-Community-based supports work: Initiatives such as book clubs and listening circles provide meaningful opportunities for shared learning and reflection.
-These kinds of community-based supports not only empower professionals and community members alike, but also strengthen local capacity to address perinatal mental health.
+Community-based supports work: Programs like book clubs and listening circles create space for shared learning and reflection.
+These supports empower both professionals and community members and help build local capacity for perinatal mental health.

-Parenting under pressure: The internal struggle to be a “good mom” is a common theme across a wide range of populations — including among incarcerated mothers.
-Feelings of guilt, shame, and the weight of societal expectations are pervasive, regardless of one’s background or life circumstances.
+Parenting under pressure: Across diverse populations, including incarcerated mothers, the internal struggle around being a “good mom” is a common theme.
+Guilt, shame, and societal expectations are pervasive, regardless of background or circumstance.

 Resources Mentioned